simonerlic/rpgsim/README.md

 ### Running the game (source)

-To run the game from source, you will need to have dotnet 8 installed.
-You can run the game by running the following commands:
+To run the game from source, you will need to have dotnet 8 installed, which you can get from [here](https://learn.microsoft.com/en-us/dotnet/core/install).
+You can then run the game by executing the following commands:

 ```bash
 dotnet restore